 Figure 6.
 IPA processor, steps 2-4: AOI extraction from each image using the intersection bounding box, and resampling, if necessary, for resolution normalization.

 A WM of an image is a binary image where white (foreground) pixels correspond to water bodies and black (background) pixels to everything else.
-The GBDX task which generates WMs is protogenV2RAW. protogenV2RAW is completely unsupervised; it uses the image spectral information to locate water bodies. tively.
+The GBDX task which generates WMs is protogenV2RAW. protogenV2RAW is completely unsupervised; it uses the image spectral information and certain morphological operations in order to locate water bodies.